 Also, foods and drinks that are acidic in nature can make a teeth grinder’s situation worse.
 This is because the acid erodes away the hard protective enamel covering leaving the core of dentine exposed and vulnerable to decay.

-How teeth grinding affects your cosmetic dentistry
+How teeth grinding affects your dental work

 If you feel that you are a teeth grinder, then we can help.
 Call our studios for a free consultation so that we can help provide a way forward and help prevent further deterioration of your teeth.
-We can also talk about protective treatments with cosmetic dentistry.